ipfs/ipfs-docs/docs/essentials/content-addressing.md

 title: Content addressing
 ---

-# Content Addressing and CIDs
+# Content addressing and CIDs

 ::: tip
 If you're interested in how content addressing fits into how IPFS works with files in general, check out this video from IPFS Camp 2019!
 [Core Course: How IPFS Deals With Files](https://www.youtube.com/watch?v=Z5zNPwMDYGg)